alxn0/ubuntu-desktop/Readme.md

 ## Instalations
 Clone the repo, run `./setup`

+The script is fully automated and requires no user interaction.

 ## Note
-The script will prompt you at some point, so it is not fully autonomus.
 Configurations for some tools are in `alxn0/dotfiles`

 ## Todo

-- [ ] Add go and npm to path in setup
+- [ ] Add go, npm llm to path in setup so that later install find command.
 - [ ] Explore if filen CLI can automaticaly set sync
 - [ ] Gnome configs (keybindings and dock)
 - [ ] Print what remaining to do at the end of ./setup